AdobeDocs/experience-platform.en/help/destinations/catalog/cloud-storage/data-landing-zone.md

 You can use [[!DNL Azure Storage Explorer]](https://azure.microsoft.com/en-us/features/storage-explorer/) to manage the contents of your [!DNL Data Landing Zone] container.

-In the [!DNL Azure Storage Explorer] UI, select the connection icon in the left-navigation.
+In the [!DNL Azure Storage Explorer] UI, select the connection icon in the left navigation bar.
 The **Select Resource** window appears, providing you with options to connect to.
-Select **[!DNL Blob container]** to connect to [!DNL Data Landing Zone].
+Select **[!DNL Blob container]** to connect to your [!DNL Data Landing Zone] storage.

 ![select-resource](/help/sources/images/tutorials/create/dlz/select-resource.png)